josemontano1996/open-jira-nextjs/README.md

 # Next.js OpenJira App

 This is a NextJs OpenJira App, with it you can create, update, delete and even drag whatever entries you have created.
-It is connected to a MongoDB database through an API so data can persist.
+It is connected to a MongoDB database through the Next API so data can persist.

 To run locally, you will need the database.